Laser Safety Classification, Equipment, and Inspection

 Laser Pointers are sometimes used on campus during presentations.
-Avoid pointing the laser into your own eyes or others' eyes, regardless of the Hazard Classification as lasers of any power level can damage eyes.
-Also note that many Laser Pointer devices are now classified as Hazard Class IIIa due to the increased power output from special diodes which produce red light wavelengths that the eye is very sensitive to.
+Avoid pointing the laser into your own eyes or the eyes of others, regardless of the Hazard Classification as lasers of any power level can damage eyes.
+Also, note that many Laser Pointer devices are now classified as Hazard Class 3R due to the increased power output from special diodes which produce red light wavelengths that the eye is very sensitive to.
 While these devices DO NOT require registration with EH&S, it is advisable to check for the presence of the required label which includes:

 - the laser hazard symbol